Ethical principles for external members of Norges Bank's Executive Board and of the Committee

 Reference is also made to subsection 7-2 of the Executive Board’s and of the Committee's rules of procedure concerning impartiality.

-It is not permitted under any circumstances to offer or in any other way favour Norges Bank’s business contacts or potential business contacts with any kind of undue advantage in order to obtain (including where the action may be perceived as an attempt to obtain) contracts or personal benefits, or in any way to exploit their position as an external member of the Executive Board or of the Committee to obtain such contracts or benefits.
+The external members of the Executive Board and of the Committee shall not offer or in any other way favour Norges Bank’s business contacts or potential business contacts with any kind of improper benefit or in any way to exploit their position as an external member of the Executive Board or of the Committee to obtain such benefit.

-10 Permission for external members of the Executive Board or of the Committee to accept invitations etc. in their official capacity
+9 Permission for external members of the Executive Board or of the Committee to accept invitations etc. in their official capacity

 External members of the Executive Board and of the Committee may, as part of Norges Bank's activities, participate at external seminars, meetings and events that are relevant to Norges Bank's activities and where participation is in the interests of Norges Bank or of the Executive Board.

-When external members of the Executive Board or of the Committee act on behalf of Norges Bank, they may only accept invitations to meals from Norges Bank's business contacts if the meal naturally forms part of a meeting or other type of event members attend in their official capacity, or where the purpose is clearly not to obtain a contract with or special benefits from Norges Bank.
+When external members of the Executive Board or of the Committee act on behalf of Norges Bank, they may only accept invitations to meals from Norges Bank's business relations if the meal naturally forms part of a meeting or other type of event members attend in their official capacity, or where the purpose is clearly not to obtain a contract with or special advantages from Norges Bank.

-11 Lectures and communication on behalf of the Bank
+10 Lectures and communication on behalf of the Bank

-In external communications, the governor speaks on behalf of the Executive Board and the Committee (cf. Section 4-5, fourth paragraph, of the Executive Board’s rules of procedure and Section 4-4, fourth paragraph, of the Committee's rules of procedure).
+In external communications, the governor speaks on behalf of the Executive Board and the Committee (cf. Section 4-5, fourth paragraph of the Executive Board’s rules of procedure and Section 4-4, fourth paragraph of the Committee's rules of procedure).
 To the extent agreed with the governor, external members of the Executive Board and of the Committee may participate and represent Norges Bank in various external gatherings and contribute by giving lectures etc. regarding or relating to Norges Bank’s activities.

-12 Reporting and compliance
+11 Reporting and compliance

 The external members of the Executive Board and of the Committee have a responsibility to comply with the Impartiality Rules and these Ethical Principles.
+The Executive Board’s secretariat shall establish a routine to ensure that members are reminded of the Impartiality Rules on an annual basis.

 The Ministry of Finance has the ultimate responsibility for interpreting the Impartiality Rules.
 The Ministry of Finance may, in special cases, make exemptions from the provisions in the Impartiality Rules (see Section 11).